-- AFAN, a sixth century bishop who gave his name to the church of Llanafan in Powys.
+- AFAN, (sixth century), a bishop who for whom the church of Llanafan in Powys is named.

-- AFRICUS, a seventh century bishop of Comminges who was renowned for his zeal for Orthodoxy.
+- AFRICUS, (seventh century), a Bishop of Comminges in the foothills of the Pyrenees, who was renowned for his zeal for Orthodoxy.

-- ALFRIC (AELFRIC), an abbot of Abingdon and later Bishop of Wilton and finally twenty-ninth Archbishop of Canterbury from 995 until his repose in 1005.
+- ALFRIC (AELFRIC), an Abbot of Abingdon, and later Bishop of Wilton, and finally the twenty-ninth Archbishop of Canterbury from A.D.
+995 until his repose in A.D.
+1005.
 He was known for his able leadership of the Church during the perilous times of the Danish invasion of Kent.

-- EUCHERIUS, a married man who, upon the death of his wife Galla, entered monastic life at Lérins in 422.
-In 434 he became Bishop of Lyons, in which see he served until his repose in 449.
-In 441 he presided over the Council of Orange with St. Hilary (5th May) and several of his ascetic works still exist.
+- EUCHERIUS, a married man who entered monastic life at Lérins in A.D.
+422, while his wife, Galla, became a nun.
+They had two sons who also entered Lérins, and later both became bishops.
+In A.D.
+434 St. Eucherius became Bishop of Lyons, in which see he served until his repose in A.D.
+449. In A.D.
+441 he presided over the Council of Orange with St. Hilary (5th May), and several of his ascetic works still exist.

-- GOBRAIN, a monk who became Bishop of Vannes in Brittany and at the age of eighty-seven went to live as a hermit until his repose in 725.
+- GOBRAIN, a monk who became Bishop of Vannes in Brittany and at the age of eighty-seven went to live as a hermit, until his repose in A.D.
+725.

-- OTHMAR (OTMAR, AUDEMAR), a priest of Germaninc origin, who, in 720 was appointed Abbot of St Gall.
-During his time as abbot an era of prosperity began for the monastery, which soon became the most important in the region.
-Persecuted by two lords, unjustly slandered and condemned; he bore his sufferings with great patience, reposing in prison in 759.
+- OTHMAR (OTMAR, AUDEMAR), a priest of Germanic origin, who, in A.D.
+720 was appointed Abbot of St Gall.
+During his time as Abbot an era of prosperity began for the monastery, which soon became the most important in the region.
+Persecuted by two noblemen, unjustly slandered and condemned; St. Othmar bore his sufferings with great patience, reposing in prison in A.D.
+759.

-- RUFINUS, MARK, VALERIUS AND COMPANIONS, martyrs in North Africa.
+- RUFINUS, MARK, VALERIUS AND COMPANIONS, (date unkown), martyrs in North Africa.

 * - Prior to the Schism the Patriarchate of Rome was Orthodox and fully in communion with the Orthodox Church.
 As Saint John of Shanghai and San Francisco +1966 said "The West was Orthodox for a thousand years, and her venerable Liturgy is far older than any of her heresies."